Non-simple polyominoes of K\H{o}nig type and their canonical module: K o nig type property of closed path polyominoes

-\begin{enumerate} \item there exists a sequence $f_1,\dots, f_h$ of homogeneous polynomials forming part of a minimal system of homogeneous generators of $I$; \item there exists a monomial order $<$ on $R$ such that $\lt_<(f_1),\dots,\lt_<(f_h)$ is a regular sequence. \end{enumerate}
+Let $R=K[x_1,\dots,x_n]$ and $I$ be a graded ideal in $R$ of height $h$.
+In according to \cite{Def.
+Konig type}, we say that $I$ is of \textit{K\H{o}nig type} if there exist a sequence $f_1,\dots, f_h$ of homogeneous polynomials forming part of a minimal system of homogeneous generators of $I$ and a monomial order $<$ on $R$ such that $\lt_<(f_1),\dots,\lt_<(f_h)$ is a regular sequence.

-If $\cP$ is a polyomino and $I_{\cP}$ is its polyomino ideal, then we say that $\cP$ is of \textit{K\"onig type} if $I_{\cP}$ is an ideal of K\"onig type.
-In \cite{Hibi - Herzog Konig type polyomino} it is proved that all simple thin polyominoes are of K\"onig type.
-Obviously, a closed path is a thin and non-simple polyomino.
-The aim of this paper is to show that also this class of polyominoes satisfies this property, as well as it seems that it is true for all non-simple thin polyominoes.
+If $\cP$ is a polyomino and $I_{\cP}$ is its polyomino ideal, then we say that $\cP$ is of \textit{K\H{o}nig type} if $I_{\cP}$ is an ideal of K\H{o}nig type.
+In \cite{Hibi - Herzog Konig type polyomino}, it is shown by Herzog and Hibi that the polyomino ideal of a simple thin polyomino is of K\H{o}nig type.
+However, the polyomino ideal of a thin polyomino is not always of K\H{o}nig type, as shown in the following remark.